-- 1. Explain to participants that this activity will help them explore and reflect upon the values and mindsets they have around disability and will help them to practice language options in work environments to have more practical conversations.
-This can also be a good opportunity for people to come up with good examples of what may need to be changed in the workplace to be more disability-inclusive, and that action points will come up here and will be written down, so it can be taken forward to management and operationalized. - 2.
-Model a pre-prepared example of a stigmatizing statement versus a rights-based statement and lead the group through the three reflective questions for discussion.
-Refer to Training tool: Stigmatizing versus rights-based language.
+- 8. Explain to participants that this activity will help them explore and reflect upon the values and mindsets they have around disability.
+It will also help them to practice language options in work environments to have more practical conversations.
+This can be a good opportunity for people to come up with examples of what may need to be changed in the workplace to be more disability-inclusive.
+Action points will come up during this activity and will be written down so they can be taken forward to management and operationalized. - 9.
+Model a prepared example of a stigmatizing statement versus a rights-based statement, then lead the group through the three reflective questions in step 10.
+Refer to the "Trainer tool: Stigmatizing versus rights-based language."